ColorDx® CCT HD®

 - Tritan type deficiencies are typically acquired and may be more common than genetic types

-- Most printed color vision tests do not test acquired color deficiencies
+- Most common printed color vision tests are pseudo-isochromatic or “PIP” plates and may not test for S-cone type acquired color vision deficiencies

 Examples of how color deficient people see the world.